Ebazhanov/linkedin-skill-assessments-quizzes/adobe-in-design/adobe-in-design-quiz.md

 - [ ] You cannot apply a color swatch to a color stop in the **Gradient** panel.
 - [x] Drag the color stop over the color in the **Swatches** panel.

-#### 20. Suppose you apply a gradient to a frame, then select New Gradient Swatch in the Swatches panel manu.
+#### 20. Suppose you apply a gradient to a frame, then select New Gradient Swatch in the Swatches panel menu.
 Which feature is not saved in the gradient swatch?

 - [ ] color mode (RGB or CMYK)
 - [ ] color stops